PACE-University-CapstoneProjects/TEAM8--CS691-692-IT691-SPRING-2020/README.md

 # TEAM8--CS691-692-IT691-SPRING-2020

-Adopting Blockchain In The Digital Music Industry
+Title: Adopting Blockchain In The Digital Music Industry

 Team Members: Pablo Blanco, Andi Maroge.

 Customer: Joe Porter, Avery Leider.

-Blockchain has become the platform of choice to revolutionize the collection of artist royalties.
+Abstract: Blockchain has become the platform of choice to revolutionize the collection of artist royalties.
 In this paper, we focus on the utilization of blockchain in the Digital Music industry along with a new method to collect artist royalties.
 We will